Setup

 #!/bin/bash -l

-#SBATCH -N 1
+#SBATCH --nodes 1

-#SBATCH --ntasks-per-node=8
+#SBATCH --ntasks-per-node=1

-module load Julia
+module load julia

-(Optional) Installing JupyterLab and a Julia kernel
+Installing JupyterLab and a Julia kernel (Optional)

 JupyterLab can most easily be installed through the full Anaconda distribution of Python packages or the minimal Miniconda distribution.